immerfroehlich/audio-juicer/README.md

 ========

-Uses: cdparanoia and lame (ffmpeg for flac?) for audio and imageagick for image resizing command line tools and lsblk for device detection (should be included in every LSB linux I guess).
+Uses: cdparanoia and lame (ffmpeg for flac?) for audio and imagemagick for image resizing command line tools and lsblk for device detection (should be included in every LSB linux I guess).

 The build currently has only been tested on Ubuntu 18.04 LTS (Bionic Beaver)